MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointExperts/administration/cant-open-office-files.md

 - CI 113496
 - CSSTroubleshoot
 ms.reviewer: salarson
-description: "What to do if you can't open Office files from a SharePoint repository."
+description: "What to do if you can't open Office files from a SharePoint Online repository."
 ---

-# Can't open Office files from SharePoint
+# Can't open Office files from SharePoint Online

 ## Summary